-Aircraft valuation is accomplished by referencing the Aircraft Blue Book Price Guide (Winter Edition) and the Airpac Plane Base.
+Aircraft valuation is accomplished by referencing the Aircraft Blue Book Price Guide (Winter Edition), Airpac Plane Base and the Vref Aircraft Value Reference.
 The Texas Property Tax Code has a specific methodology for the valuation and/or allocation of all aircraft.